hemilabs/heminetwork/cmd/popmd/README.md

 <br>

-Once the `popmd` binary is built using one of the previous two options, you can start it by running:
+Once the `popmd` binary is built using one of the two options above, you can start it by running:

 ```shell
 /path/to/popmd